2014cb22-del/CS3/README.md

    - Open `ModelBuilding.Rmd` in RStudio.
    - Feel free to change the h values in the forecast function to predict more into the future (set to 12 right now to predict 12 months into future)
    - Click **Knit** to run all the code and generate the full report.
-   - This will produce the HTML (or PDF) report with all of our results, including plots, tables, and model outputs.
+   - This will produce the HTML (or PDF) report with all of results, including plots, tables, and model outputs.

 5. **Troubleshooting**
    - Make sure your working directory is the project folder and the CSV files are in the right place.